benfrankel/acm-icpc-notebook/src/algos/string/suffix-array-fast.md

 - `suffix[i]` is the starting index of the `i`th lexicographical suffix of `str`.
 Suffixes that share common starting runs will be stored in contiguous blocks of the array.

 ## Notes
 - Only works for single strings.
-If a suffix data structure is needed for multiple strings, look into an actual tree structure.
+For multiple strings, look into an actual tree structure.
 - This is fast enough for $n \le 100,000$.
 If more speed is needed, implement a radix sort.
 - A special character (often `$`) should be appended to the string to help this construction.